akashin/GAIL/README.md

-# ContestRL
+# Game AI Library
-Reinforcement Learning for programming contests
+Library for implementing agents for playing games